- Green: Your section score meets or exceeds the benchmark.

 SAT Scoring System

 The system for scoring the SAT has evolved over a century, and it still isn’t exactly the same for every test administration.
-The most recent significant changes in scoring the SAT were introduced in March of 2016 and involved changing the score range from 2400 back to the 1600 range it had been up until 2005.
+The most recent significant changes in scoring the SAT were introduced in March of 2016 and involved changing the score range from 2400 back to the 1600 range in use until 2005.
 This can make it difficult to compare test scores from before March 2016 to scores from current tests, but you can view CollegeVine’s New SAT vs Old SAT Score Conversion Chart to get a better idea of how your scores compare.

 The total score up to 1600 and the individual section scores that contribute to it are derived from your raw score, which is simply the number of questions you got right.
 The exact formula for converting raw scores to the 1600 point scale can vary ever so slightly with each administration, so you can’t use a raw score to measure your performance.